Bile Duct Cancer: Introduction

 Cancer starts when cells in the body change (mutate) and grow out of control.
 To help understand what happens when you have cancer, it helps to look at how your body normally works.
 Your body is made up of tiny building blocks called cells.
 Normal cells grow when your body needs them, and die when your body doesn't need them any longer.

 Cancer is made up of abnormal cells that grow even though your body doesn’t need them.
 In most cancers, the abnormal cells grow to form a lump or mass called a tumor.
 If cancer cells are in the body long enough, they can grow into (invade) nearby areas.
 They can even spread to other parts of the body (metastasize).

 What are bile ducts?

 The bile ducts are thin tubes that go from the liver and gallbladder to the small intestine.
 The ducts carry bile.
 Bile is a fluid made in the liver.
 It breaks down fats during digestion.
 The liver makes bile.
 Its stored in the gallbladder.
 During meals, the gallbladder sends bile through the common bile duct into the intestines to help with the digestion of food.
-There are 2 parts of the bile duct system that make this happen:
+There are two parts of the bile duct system that make this happen:

 Intrahepatic bile ducts.
 This part of the bile duct system is inside the liver.
 It’s a network of many small tubes inside the liver that collect bile from liver cells.
-These ducts join into 2 (right and left) large hepatic ducts that exit the liver and join to become the common hepatic duct.
+These ducts join into two (right and left) large hepatic ducts that exit the liver and join to become the common hepatic duct.

 Extrahepatic bile ducts.
 These are the parts of the bile duct system that are outside the liver.
 After coming out of the liver, the right and left hepatic ducts join together in an area called the hilum to form the common hepatic duct.
 The cystic duct draining the gallbladder merges with the common hepatic duct to form the common bile duct.
 The common bile duct connects to the first part of the small intestine.